stuggator/Udacity_Machine_Learning/ml-capstone/README.md

 Jupyter notebook version 5.5.0<br>

 ### Running the software
-To run the software, nagivate to the top level of the project directory and type 'jupyter notebook energy_price_prediction.ipynb'
+To run the software, nagivate to the top level of the project directory and type<br>
+`jupyter notebook energy_price_prediction.ipynb`